LangSync/docs/docs/_supported_format.md

 # Supported Formats

-This page will provide you with the supported localization formats that <a href="https://langsync.app" target="_blank">LangSync</a> can handle, and some conditions that you should be aware of.
+This page will provide you with the supported localization formats that LangSync can handle, and some conditions that you should be aware of.

 ## JSON